samvk/monorale-raleway-sober/README.md

 #### How is this different from _Rawline_?

-[Rawline: Raleway With "Fixed" Numerals](https://github.com/h-ibaldo/Raleway_Fixed_Numerals/) still uses Raleway's criss-crossing w.
+[Rawline: Raleway With "Fixed" Numerals](https://github.com/h-ibaldo/Raleway_Fixed_Numerals/) still uses Raleway's criss-crossing "w".
 I also noticed all text was being shifted-down, especially SVGs.

 ---